 INTRODUCTION

-The objectives of this study are to 1) determine if there are genetic differences in seeds sourced from a range of distinct environments across the range of G. triflorum 2) determine if detected genetic differences are greater in traits important to adaptation, and 3) assess what mechanisms may be contributing to determine if the source climates differentially impact the direction of selection.
+The objectives of this study are to 1) determine if there are genetic differences in seeds sourced from a range of distinct environments across the range of G. triflorum 2) determine if detected genetic differences are greater in traits important to adaptation, and 3) assess what mechanisms may be contributing to genetic differences

 Study species — This project focuses on Geum triflorum (Pursh) or Prairie Smoke, which is an herbaceous perennial native to the Great Plains of the U.S and Central Canada (Fig. 2).
 G. triflorum is a member of the Rosaceae family and an allohexaploid, with a phylogeny strongly affected by reticulate evolution and genome duplication (Gajewski, 1959; Smedmark and Eriksson, 2002).
 G. triflorum consists of a basal rosette of leaves that undergo seasonal dormancy, but sometimes appears to remain evergreen.
 It is one of the earliest flowers blooming in spring, with flowering occurring from March until June.
 Flowers consist of one or more inflorescences containing three florets that are pale-pink to purple, with closed corolla.